What Does Trauma Look or Feel Like?

 Your Brain’s Threat System Gets Stuck “On”

-Complex trauma can dysregulate your brain’s threat detection system, keeping you in a chronic state of alert.
+Trauma can dysregulate your brain’s threat detection system, keeping you in a chronic state of alert.
 The amygdala becomes overactive, scanning for danger, while your prefrontal cortex (responsible for regulation and decision-making) can become overwhelmed or underactive.

 Your Nervous System Stays in Survival Mode